pixelastic/aberlaas/README.md

 the whole yarn program is added to the repository when first initializing it, so both locals and CI servers will use it.

+By default, tests running on the CI will be parallelized on two CPUs (this is what most free CI tier offer).
+If you have access to higher end machines, you can update this value by passing the `--cpu-count=X` flag to your `aberlaas ci` call.

 ### Auto-Releasing

 As an optional feature, you can have aberlaas automatically release a new